capitalch/trace/tracking.md

 ## Purchase to do
-- Debounce searc on prod code
+- Debounce search on prod code
+- Serial no color
 - items search and populate
 - warning for price variation of products by 5 % and above
 - submit and save